 Vinyl tile flooring is available in a range of colours and styles, with the most recognisable type known as Luxury Vinyl Tiles (LVT).

-Luxury Vinyl Tile is an innovative design of vinyl flooring, which has become increasingly popular and more cost-effective alternative to wood or stone.
+Luxury Vinyl Tile is an innovative design of vinyl flooring, which has become an increasingly popular and cost-effective alternative to wood or stone.
 The realistic look of either wood, stone or ceramic tile is extremely hard wearing and has the ability to take heavy footfall.
-With a scratch resistant surface, LVT is made up of multiple thin layers so that the flooring is still flexible but but can be easily maintained.
+With a scratch-resistant surface, LVT is made up of multiple thin layers so that the flooring is still flexible but can be easily maintained.

 There are many reasons why someone would want to choose vinyl flooring for their home or business.
 Most vinyl floors will offer a soft and warm touch which gets rid of any unwanted noise from people walking on the floor.